 This effect was first considered by Sunyaev and Zeldovich in the context of a hypothesized hot gas that pervades the universe, but it is now most often considered in relation to clusters.
 To estimate the significance of this effect, let's first compute the optical depth to scattering through the cluster.
 Ask class: for photons from a 2.7 K thermal bath scattering off of 10^8 K electrons, what is the appropriate limit of scattering?
-Thomson, because in the rest frame of the electrons the photon energy is much less than m_ec^2 .
+Thomson, because in the rest frame of the electrons the photon energy is much less than $m_e c^2$.
 So, we can calculate the typical optical depth through a cluster.
 If the number density of electrons is 10^{-3} cm-3, and the size of the cluster is 1 Mpc, then the optical depth is $\tau = n\sigma d \approx 10^{-3} \times 6 \times 10^{-25} \times 3 \times 10^{24} \approx 2 \times 10^{-3}$.
 This is an extremely small optical depth, so the majority of photons from the CMB never scatter at all in a given cluster.
 This also means that one cannot treat the Comptonization process in the diffusion limit, as was done initially.
-Moreover, the speed of electrons at cluster temperatures is $v \approx (kT/511 \text{ keV})^{1/2} c \approx 0.1c$, so the motion is mildly relativistic and corrections have to be made.
+Moreover, the speed of electrons at cluster temperatures is $v \approx (kT/511 \text{ keV})^{1/2}c \approx 0.1c$, so the motion is mildly relativistic and corrections have to be made.
 Another point is that in addition to the thermal Comptonization featured above, the directed movement of clusters relative to the Hubble flow can also produce a "kinematic S-Z effect".
-The kinematic S-Z effect is usually a factor of 10 or more smaller than the thermal S-Z effect.
+The kinematic S-Z effect is usually a factor of 10 or more smaller than the thermal S-Z effect, but it was first detected (statistically, and separately in an individual object) in 2012.
 An exception comes with measurements near where the modified spectrum intersects the original spectrum (it has to, to go from a decrement to an increment).
 To first order, this "null" in the change occurs at $h\nu = 3.83kT$, or about 217 GHz for T = 2.726 K.